Polar-Tang/notes-backend/markdown/short_notes.go 1/data-types/struct/receiver.md

 }
 ```
 Now the syntax here will be a little bit confusing, but we could provide a function to this type that we defined, Like a special parameter that syntactically goes _before_ the name of the function.
 And this work pretty similar to a method in the OOP of JavaScript.
-And then we provide of this type:
+We provide a function of this type:
 ```go
 func (r rect) area() int { // Method
     return r.width * r.height